top of page

 What are OKRs?

-Objectives are qualitative goals that describe what you want to achieve.
-Key Results are quantitative metrics that measure how well you're achieving your Objectives.
+Key Results are quantitative metrics measuring how well you're achieving your Objectives.

 What are KPIs?